nikosLab/multimeterStand/tasks.md

 - [x] 17.
 Rework 3D printed small version
 - [x] 18.
 Test small version with Fluke 101
 - [x] 19.
 Get small version images
 - [ ] 20.
-Test fluke101 version with a new assembly
+Test fluke101 version with a new 4040 assembly
+- [ ] 21.
+Create a new tilted stand for mounting the Fluke101 stand